edallanpoe/drest_airflow_dbt/README.md

 * Always develop DAGs ensuring that are built under the principle that they must be **INDEMPOTENT**, meaning that the DAG must be stateless and must not depend from previous states to run successfully.

 * **As best practice**, always store data in UTC and display it in local timezone.
 The timezone can be configured globally across all the Airflow platform by setting the configuration ``default_timezone=utc``.
 Utilize <code style="background:rgb(45, 67, 126)">[**pendulum**](https://pypi.org/project/pendulum/)</code>, since it's the default datetime package used by Airflow to deal with datetime values and their timezones.

+* **``TriggerDagRunOperator``**: It's used for controlling the execution of another DAG.

+* **``ExternalTaskSensor``**: Allows to wait for an external task (from another DAG) to complete.
+  > [!TIP]
+  >
+  > * **Keep** the same schedule between the DAGs or use ``excution_delta`` or ``execution_date_fn`` parameters for it.
+  > * ExternalTaskSensor is different from TriggerDagRunOperator.
+(Using both leads to get the sensor stuck)
+  > * Mode "poke" is used by default, but it's also possible to use "reschedule" if needed.

+* It's strongly recommended to set the parallelism of the Airflow cluster to the number of available cores - 1.
+Never set ``parallelism=0`` because Airflow will utilize all cores, which could lead to issues by competing for resources against the OS processes.
+*

+### Unit testing
+Standard and basic testing library: <code style="background:rgb(45, 67, 126)">[**pytest**](https://pypi.org/project/pytest/)</code>

+How to test a DAG, It can be derived into five different categories:
+#### DAG Validation Tests
+Common tests to apply to all DAGs.
+This round of tests need to be performed at dev environment.
+* Check if valid.
+* Check if there is no cycles/loops within DAGs.
+* Check default arguments.
+* High level testing.

+#### DAG/Pipeline Definition Tests
+This round of tests need to be performed at dev environment.
+* Check total number of tasks expected behavior.
+* Check nature the nature of tasks.
+* Check upstream/downstream dependencies.

+#### Unit Testing
+This round of tests need to be performed at dev environment.
+* Check the logic.

+#### Integration Tests
+This round of tests need to be performed at test/QA environment.
+* Check if tasks can exchange data.
+* Check the input of tasks.
+* Check dependencies between multiple tasks.

+#### E2E Pipeline Tests
+This round of tests need to be performed at UAT environment.
+* Check if the output is correct.
+* Check the full logic.
+* Check performances.

 ## [Amazon MWAA](https://s.monica.im/search/I-require-a-d5brPHnXJwa5RtmEyXBzcD)
 Amazon Managed Workflows for Apache Airflow and allows to run Apache Airflow workflows in a managed environment within AWS.
 The components it manages are: